blazecolby/blazecolby.github.io/docs/machine_learning/machine_learning.md

 # Machine Learning

-Machine learning projects will be stored here.
+Machine learning is a place where I can share some of the machine learning projects that I have worked on.

 {: .fs-6 .fw-300 }